makrai/notes/kornai07-math-ling.md

     * took quite seriously the task of accounting for human long-term memory including performance effects such as reaction times
 * accidental and essential properties
-  * What is accidental in one kind of entity may be essential in another, and
+  * What is accidental in one kind of entity may be essential in another
 * Minsky (1975) introduced the notion of frames
   * not to be confused with the case frames introduced in Section 5.2 above
   * KR frames apply to nouns, case frames to verbs